teaching-on-testbeds/llm-chi/index.md

+Before you begin, open this experiment on Trovi:

+* Use this link: [Large-scale model training on Chameleon](https://chameleoncloud.org/experiment/share/39a536c6-6070-4ccf-9e91-bc47be9a94af) on Trovi
+* Then, click “Launch on Chameleon”.
+This will start a new Jupyter server for you, with the experiment materials already in it.

+You will see several notebooks inside the `llm-chi` directory - look for the one titled `1_create_server.ipynb`.
+Open this notebook and continue there.

 ## Bring up a GPU server

 At the beginning of the lease time, we will bring up our GPU server.
 We will use the `python-chi` Python API to Chameleon to provision our server.